 - Penn Medicine’s Transgender Patient Advocate Program “assists patients in finding appropriate providers, making appointments and ensuring optimal care for transgender patients at their facilities.”

 - UCSF has a Transgender Care Navigation Program that works with partner providers and clinics to assist transgender, gender nonconforming, and non-binary people seeking general healthcare or gender-affirming medical care at UCSF.
 Check out the job description for their transgender patient navigator position.

 As The Joint Commission’s LGBT Field Guide notes: “Patients whose appearance might not conform to gender stereotypes may feel more comfortable and safe in a single-stall or unisex restroom.
 Design or clearly identify at least one such restroom.
 These single-stall or family restrooms can also serve parents caring for opposite-sex children, disabled people accompanied by opposite-sex caregivers, and any other patients wishing to use them.
 Although making a unisex restroom available is an important signal of acceptance, patients should be permitted to use restrooms that comport with their gender identity and should not be required to use the unisex restroom.”

-Note: While gender-neutral single stall bathrooms are important to offer, we also strongly recommend a policy that ensures that patients and visitors may use the bathroom that corresponds to their gender identity.
+Note: While single stall bathrooms are important to offer, we also strongly recommend a policy that ensures that patients and visitors may use the bathroom that corresponds to their gender identity.